Sign-Air Hands-on Session

 • Select the TSP type of your partner participant (Regional/Long Distance Rail / Airline).

-Step 4: Select your partner TSP and submit invitation.
+Step 4: Select your partner TSP and submit the invitation.
+Select partner TSP

 Step 5: Negotiation created.
-Click on the Edit button and proceed to next task.
+Click on the Edit button and proceed to the next task.
+Negotiation created

 Task 5: Contract Negotiation